DokFaust/julia/doc/src/manual/parallel-computing.md

 For any newcomer to multi-thread and parallel computing it can be useful to first appreciate the different levels of parallelism offered by Julia.
 We can divide them in three main categories :

-1. Green Threading or Julia Coroutines
+1. Julia Coroutines (Green Threading)
 2. Multi-Threading
 3. Multi-Core or Distributed Processing

-We will consider first Julia  [Tasks (aka Coroutines)](@ref man-tasks) and other high-level interfaces and modules that rely on the Julia runtime library, that allow to suspend and resume computations with full control of inter-`Tasks` coommunication without worrying of the opeartive system's scheduler.
+We will consider first Julia [Tasks (aka Coroutines)](@ref man-tasks) and other high-level interfaces and modules that rely on the Julia runtime library, that allow to suspend and resume computations with full control of inter-`Tasks` communication without worrying of the opeartive system's scheduler.
 Julia also allows to communicate between `Tasks` through operations like [`wait`](@ref) and [`fetch`](@ref).

-Julia supports also multi-threading , where execution is forked and a anonymous function is run across all threads.
+Julia also supports multi-threading, where execution is forked and an anonymous function is run across all threads.
 Described as a fork-join approach, all threads have to join together and serial execution continues.
 Multi-threading is supported using the `Base.Threads` module that is still considered experimental, as Julia is not fully thread-safe, consider for example [this issue](https://github.com/JuliaLang/julia/issues/22581).
-Also multi-threading should be implemented considering properly global variables, locks and atomics, so we will present it later.
+Also multi-threading should be implemented only if you take into consideration global variables, locks and atomics, so we will present it later.

-In the end, a proper mention will be made on distributed and parallel computing.
+In the end we will present Julia's way to distributed and parallel computing.
 With scientific computing in mind, Julia natively implements interfaces to send a process through multiple cores or machines.
 Also we will mention useful external packages for distributed programming like `MPI.jl` and `DistributeArrays.jl`.

-## Scheduling
+# Coroutines

 Julia's parallel programming platform uses [Tasks (aka Coroutines)](@ref man-tasks) to switch among multiple computations.
 Whenever code performs a communication operation like [`fetch`](@ref) or [`wait`](@ref),